lizmat/articles/5to6-containers.md

 Containers
 ----------
 The `Scalar` container object is invisible for most operations in Perl 6.
 So most of the time you don't have to think about it.

-Whenever you call a subroutine (or a method) with a variable as an argument, it will bind to the value *in* the container.
+For instance, whenever you call a subroutine (or a method) with a variable as an argument, it will bind to the value *in* the container.
 And because you cannot assign to a value, you get: